🏃♀️ Music that keeps your pace

 Run & save

-Preview tracks, fire up the beat-synced metronome, then save the set straight to your Spotify.
+Order the set by tempo, run the metronome to lock your pace, then save the playlist straight to your Spotify.
 Lace up and go.

 Good to know